marcoscastro/pythonblackbelt/README.md

-# PythonBackBelt.com
+# PythonBackBelt.com - Project descripton
 Python Black Belt - www.pythonblackbelt.com - Learning python having fun.

 PythonBlackBelt.com is an open-source system written in Python with Django (high-level Python Web framework).

 The goal is to learn Python through questions to test the knowledge about of the Python language.

-Developers:
+# Developers

 Edmar Souza - mazinhoweb@outlook.com

 Marcos Castro - mcastrosouza@live.com

-Thomas William
+Thomas William - thomaswpp02@gmail.com

 Any help is welcome.